rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 Have mercy on me, a sinner
 -->

-Let's examine Bitcoin as money, that is,
- *how does Bitcoin perform as money?*
- Is it sufficiently good as
- to supplant fiat?

 > “I don’t believe we shall ever have a good money again before we take the thing out of the hands of government, that is, we can’t take them violently out of the hands of government, all we can do is by some sly roundabout way introduce something they can’t stop.”
 >
 > ~ Friedrich Hayek